thenoursehorse/risb/docs/install.md

 ```

 The `ezARPACK` path has to be given because `cmake` does not find
 the configuration correctly.
-By default it is `/usr/local/` if
+By default it is `/usr/local/` or `/usr/`.
-no `CMAKE_INSTALL_PREFIX` is specified.

 # With Docker